zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “Are you leaving?”
 Ida then says to Jason.
 Jason sa ys, “Yeah, I’m going to try to find that guy who was here and talk to him, tell hi m to lay off you.”
 The phrasal verb “to lay (lay) off” usually means to stop doing  something.
 In this case, it means to stop bothering another person.
 If you are bothering someone, perhaps criticizing him or making fun of him, he might say,  “Lay off me,” meaning stop criticizing, stop bothering me.

 Ida says, “You can’t do that.
 Those guys mean busin ess.”
 The expression “to mean (mean) business” means to be very serious abou t what you do, to not be joking or pretending.
 Ida says, “They’ll hurt you.”
 Jason says, “Not a chance,” meaning no, they won’t.
-That’s not even possible. “ When I tell them you’re under my protection, they’ll lay off for sure,” meaning t hey will definitely stop when I tell them that I am going to protect you.
+That’s not even possible. “ When I tell them you’re under my protection, they’ll lay off for sure,” meaning they will definitely stop when I tell them that I am going to protect you.

 But Ida says, “Stop!
 I’m not letting you stick your  neck out for me.”
 The phrase “to stick (stick) your neck (neck) out for” someone, or  simply “to stick your neck out,” means to do something that might cause you harm, to  do something “risky” (risky), to do something dangerous, something that may cause you to get hurt.
 Ida does not want Jason stick his neck out for her.